I would define interviewing as follows:

 By focusing excessively on what a candidate can do right now, as opposed to their potential, we are viewing them as tools.
 By instead focusing on what candidates can achieve, we are viewing them as a resource.

 This is the largest single point of failure I have seen in all interviews, thus far.

 Then, what should be taken into consideration when reviewing a candidate?

-After my very limited (~6 years) of being an employee, extensive books read (which provides a life-time of condensed experience) and speaking to a few of my managers, here is what I feel the basic tests should consider (in order):
+After my limited (~6 years) of being an employee, avid book reading (which provides a life-time of condensed experience) and speaking to a few of my managers, here is what I feel the basic tests should consider (in order):